haskell/vscode-haskell/README.md

 #### HIE Wrapper

 Furthermore, the extension supports multiple ways of initializing hie, depending on your needs.
 The default one uses the `hie-vscode.[sh|bat]` file to start hie through.
 This will attempt to start via `hie-wrapper` if it is on the vscode path, otherwise fall back to `hie`.
-The`hie-wrapper` executable is installed using `make build`, together with the other GHC version specific `hie-8.x` executables.
+The`hie-wrapper` executable is installed using `stack ./install.hs hie` or `./cabal-hie-install hie`, together with the other GHC version specific `hie-8.x` executables.
 This will take precedence over `hieExecutablePath`.